Profile

 Cuḍḍureḍḍi with Grape Must: A Hidden Gem from the Iblei Hills

-Dive into cuḍḍureḍḍi with grape must – a delightful autumn treat from Sicily’s Iblei region, bursting with traditional flavours and rustic charm.
+Discover cuḍḍureḍḍi with grape must – a charming autumnal treat from Sicily’s Iblei countryside, brimming with tradition and rich Sicilian flavours.

 Author: Laura Lombardo Published on: June 12, 2022